T3gu1a/D-algebraic-functions/README.md

 2. [Operations for D-algebraic functions] (link to come. _Final edits_).
 Bertrand Teguia Tabuguia.
 (April 2023)

-3. [ODE systems of D-algebraic functions arithmetic] (link to come). ... and Bertrand Teguia Tabuguia. _Work in progress_.
-We also investigate the multivariate case here.
+3. [Arithmetic of D-algebraic functions] (link to come). ... and Bertrand Teguia Tabuguia. _Work in progress_.
+We investigate multivariate D-algebraic functions in more details here.